 \section{CONCLUSIONS and FUTURE WORK}

 This paper investigates the efficacy of incorporating additional saliency map information in OD, and evaluates its performance on three autonomous vehicle datasets.

-For \textit{Close-Set} problem, we find that incorporating the additional saliency map with the original image leads to an improvement in detection performance through investigation.

-For \textit{Open-Set} problem, we introduce a novel solution called SalienDet that utilizes an additional saliency map to detect \textit{unknown} objects, which outperforms the comparison model on three datasets.

-For \textit{Open-World} problem, we propose a dataset modification approach, which utilizes the SalienDet.
-With the modified dataset, a regular OD application performs well in both detecting \textit{unknown} objects and incremental learning tasks.

-Finally, we conduct the ablation study, demonstrating the effectiveness of the additional saliency map on detecting \textit{unknown} objects.
+For Close-Set problem, we find that incorporating the additional saliency map with the original image leads to an improvement in detection performance through investigation; for Open-Set problem, we introduce a novel solution called SalienDet that utilizes an additional saliency map to detect unknown objects, which outperforms the comparison model on three datasets; for Open-World problem, we propose a dataset modification approach, which utilizes the SalienDet.
+With the modified dataset, a regular OD application performs well in both detecting unknown objects and incremental learning tasks; finally, we conduct the ablation study, demonstrating the effectiveness of the additional saliency map on detecting unknown objects.

 However, our proposed SalienDet still has some limitations that require future research to address.
 One major challenge is that SalienDet relies on prior knowledge to generate proposals for the additional saliency map in this study, which may not always be available in practice.
-Another issue is that although the Swin Transformer is a strong backbone and performs well on \textit{Close-Set} problem, it does not perform as well in detecting novel class objects, limiting its effectiveness in our study.
+Another issue is that although the Swin Transformer is a strong backbone and performs well on Close-Set problem, it does not perform as well in detecting novel class objects, limiting its effectiveness in our study.
 It is unfortunate that we could not utilize more advanced methods in this study.
 We hope that future work can overcome these challenges and further improve the performance of SalienDet, making it more comparable to human-like detection capabilities.